Billy Teare

-Billy Teare is an Irish storyteller.
-Originally from Ballycarry, he now resides in Larne, County Antrim, Northern Ireland.
-He has appeared on radio, stage, TV and film.
+William Hume Teare (5 April 1951 – 4 September 2026) was an Irish storyteller.
+Originally from Ballycarry, he resided for many years in Larne, County Antrim, Northern Ireland.
+He appeared on radio, stage, television and film.

-Life
+Life and career

 From his teens, Teare began a career on the Belfast stand up comedy circuit, and entered a number of talent shows, winning several, and performing throughout Northern Ireland, as well as gigs in Scotland and England, into the 1990s.

-In the past thirty years, he has told stories in hundreds of early years settings, schools, libraries, community groups, council and cultural venues, as well as being a featured artist at many of the major folk and storytelling festivals around the world, including the far reaches of the Yukon.
-He incorporates songs, music, magic, juggling and other theatrical skills, to enliven a multi cultural feast of original, modern and traditional tales, monologues, rhymes, chants and audience participation.
-Teare has worked collaboratively with various other artists and groups, including BBC Northern Ireland and the Verbal Arts Centre, Derry.
+For 50 years, he told stories in hundreds of early years settings, schools, libraries, community groups, council and cultural venues, as well as being a featured artist at many of the major folk and storytelling festivals around the world, including the far reaches of the Yukon.
+He incorporated songs, music, magic, juggling and other theatrical skills, to enliven a multi cultural feast of original, modern and traditional tales, monologues, rhymes, chants and audience participation.
+Teare worked collaboratively with various other artists and groups, including BBC Northern Ireland and the Verbal Arts Centre, Derry.